 The fate of the criminal charges is in the hands of the prosecutor.
 Only they can make the decision to pursue or decline a domestic violence charge against the accused.
 The weaker the case, the more hope there is of having the domestic violence case dismissed.

 It’s up to the prosecutor to evaluate the evidence and decide whether or not the case is worth the pursuit of a conviction.

 Who Files Domestic Violence Charges?

 Reports are filed by an interested party.
-This is typically the police, the assumed victim, or a third party (like a relative of the victim).
+This is typically the police (via police reports), the alleged victim, or a third party (like a relative of the victim).